Eyes on the road

-SCRIM is the acronym for Sideway-force Coefficient Routine Investigation Machine.
-The distinctive yellow tucks are commissioned by the New Zealand Transport Agency and have become a feature on the Country’s roads as they travel the networks at 80 kilometres per hour collecting pavement information – skid resistance, texture, roughness, rutting, geometry (gradient, cross-fall and curvature) and centreline GPS coordinates.
+The distinctive yellow SCRIM tucks are commissioned by the New Zealand Transport Agency and have become a feature on the Country’s roads as they travel the networks at 80 kilometres per hour collecting pavement information – skid resistance, texture, roughness, rutting, geometry (gradient, cross-fall and curvature) and centreline GPS coordinates.

 In addition to responding to found defects, NZTA uses the data to monitor highway performance; plan future work programmes; analyse trends; and predict how road conditions might change in the future.
 Information is stored in the agency’s RAMM database and used for many aspects of network modelling.

 The two SCRIM vehicles are unique to New Zealand, designed to deliver data as required by NZTA.
 They are built and supplied by Bristol-based W.D.M.
 Limited, a specialist manufacturer and provider of highway surveying and monitoring equipment and the largest survey contractor in the UK, serving all UK government agencies and 90 per cent of local authorities.

 The Company also carries out work in South Africa and Australia, among other overseas markets, and has been surveying New Zealand’s road network every year since 1995, with a focus on the Transport Agency and local authorities.

 The surveying is very accurate.
 The trucks return to the UK each year for a complete overhaul of the technical equipment and every nut and bolt on the vehicles.